mordvn/pallada_tgbot/README.md

 3. Navigate through the schedule using the inline keyboard
 4. Enable notifications to stay updated about schedule changes
 5. Use the AI analysis button (📊) to get smart insights about your schedule

+### Google Calendar Export 📲

+1. Open your schedule in the bot
+2. Click the "Export to Calendar" button
+3. Follow the link to add events to your Google Calendar
+4. Your schedule will be synced with Google Calendar, including:
+   - Class times and locations
+   - Professor names and subjects
+   - Automatic updates when schedule changes

 ## Contributing 🤝